Pithikos/C-Thread-Pool/README.md

 ##Basic usage

 1. Include the header in your source file: ``#include "thpool.h"`
-2. Make a thread pool with 4 threads: `threadpool thpool = thpool_init(4);`
+2. Create a thread pool with number of threads you want: `threadpool thpool = thpool_init(4);`
 3. Add work to the pool: `thpool_add_work(thpool, (void*)doSth, (void*)arg);`

-The workers will start their work automatically as fast as there is new work added.
+The workers(threads) will start their work automatically as fast as there is new work in the pool.
 If you want to wait for all added work to be finished before continuing you can use `thpool_wait(thpool);`.
 If you want to destroy the pool you can use `thpool_destroy(thpool);`.